nczmoo/dcs100/readme.md

 MAYBE
-    x make armor degrade so it has to be repaired bank
+    x make armor degrade so it has to be repaired

-        why would you need to bank gold? x incentivize the player to dive deeper by doubling their gold yield for going deeper than last time x create a min for how many steps they can go before spawning a mob maybe portal should only go into effect if you'r not fighting be able to sell potions
+    x incentivize the player to dive deeper by doubling their gold yield for going deeper than last time x create a min for how many steps they can go before spawning a mob x replace menu buttons with signs
+    bank
+        why would you need to bank gold? be able to sell potions
-    double up on the reels to lower the chance of a portal replace menu buttons with signs
+    double up on the reels to lower the chance of a portal
-    show when the next chest will pop up change background briefly to red when you get hit give the player a mulligan when they die the first time and let them keep their gold (but make sure they know its only that time) change death text
+    show when the next chest will pop up
+    ! change background briefly to red when you get hit  (this wasn't very good) change death text
     the number of portals given by a portal chest should be determined by how often you die change potions to inventory
-    What if dying with gold increased your stats? change heart icon to green when you're poisoned what if the slot machine was a tavern and you could recruit people to come with you?
+    What if dying with gold increased your stats? (it seems like im not dying like i used to so not really an issue) change heart icon to green when you're poisoned what if the slot machine was a tavern and you could recruit people to come with you?

+    maybe portal should only go into effect if you'r not fighting